Multiple Unit Pellet System

 Tell your doctor if your symptoms return.

-Although LOSEC can heal ulcers successfully, it may not prevent them recurring at a later date.
+Although LOSEC can heal ulcers successfully, it may not prevent them recurring at

 If you need to have any medical tests while you are taking LOSEC, tell your doctor.